Frankasaurus/My-Obsidian-Vault/Califhen Reborn/Pantheon/Pantheon overview - White Lodge.md

 | God of Corruption & the Mirror    | Jol                           | Wormduke Incarnate, The Wendigo of Origins         |
 | God of Myth & the Ancient         | *N.a.* [^2]                   | 'Tercir', Repositorant                             |
 | Godess of Might & the Flesh       | We'hnessa-falaghri Ixciturosa | The Exalted                                        |
-[^2]: Traditionally, the occupant of the Myth title dispells their name from existance.
-It is thought that this is because it limits disturbing those that follow its wake most deepest whenever a new occupant arises.
-When addressing them, the name of the first occupant 'Tercir' is often used.

 ## Redundant titles
 The following is in inexhaustive list of previous titles that were either merged, destroyed, or forgotten.